 Dr. Kristin Ruggiero, Professor Emerita, came to UWM to direct the Center for Latin American and Caribbean Studies (CLACS) in 1999.
 As an accomplished and trained Historian, Dr. Ruggiero also joined the History Department faculty and served as Associate Director of the Center for International Education.
 Professor Ruggiero has been a life-long Latin Americanist, engaging in research and teaching on the history and culture of Latin America for nearly fifty years.
 Her research primarily focused on Argentina, and the historical areas of criminology, gender and medicine.
 Dr. Ruggiero’s most profound contribution to UWM was through her fifteen years of leadership as Director of the CLACS.
 As Director, she led the Center’s efforts to promote, develop and support teaching, research, and outreach about the Americas.
-The Ruggiero Award is a testament to her deep commitment to students and Latin American and Caribbean Studies and serves as a legacy for CLACS and future students, who will be able to share her passion for research in the region.
+The Ruggiero-Handelman Award is a testament to her deep commitment to students and Latin American and Caribbean Studies and serves as a legacy for CLACS and future students, who will be able to share her passion for research in the region.

 About Howard Handelman